-The Group estimates, based on public information including annual reports, investor presentations and other published data, that it is the leading neutral operator (for example, by not having one or more MNOs as a significant shareholder represented in the Board of Directors and other governance bodies of Cellnex) of telecom and broadcasting infrastructures in Europe by number of infrastructures as of 31 December 2020.
-As such, the Group's customer base includes the main MNOs in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland, Ireland, Portugal, Poland, Austria, Denmark and Sweden it has close and long-standing relationships with some of the largest European MNOs and Spanish media broadcasting operators.
+The Group estimates, based on public information including annual reports, investor presentations and other published data, that it is the leading neutral operator of telecom and broadcasting infrastructures in Europe by number of infrastructures as of 31 December 2021.
+As such, the Group's customer base includes the main MNOs in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland, Ireland, Portugal, Poland, Austria, Denmark and Sweden and it has close and long-standing relationships with some of the largest European MNOs and Spanish media broadcasting operators.